pedrocatre/pixyll/_posts/2018-05-23-learn-to-do-metaphorical-pull-ups.md

 * Once you can do 6 pull ups without assistance start adding weight.
 * Add weight every time you can do 6 pull ups.
 Rinse and repeat.

+It takes a while but it helps if you can always measure and see progress.
 You can apply this to anything you are learning.
 Make it very easy and gradually increase the difficulty.
 _The goal is to make consistent progress everyday._